ArataKagan/data-analysis-nd/Project_02/README.md

 <h1>Titanic Dataset Investigation Project</h1>

-As part of the Udacity Data Analysis Nanodegree's Intro to Data Analysis project, I will examine the Titanic Survival rate dataset.
+In this project, I will examine the Titanic Survival rate dataset using Python's Numpy, Pandas, and Seaborn packages.

 <h3>This dataset contains the following columns:</h3>